coolsamson7/aspyx/README.md

         pass
 ```

-Another possibility is to add a parent environment
+Another possibility is to add a parent environment as an `Environment` constructor parameter

 **Example**:
 ```python